BinWang0213/MRST_Shale/README.md

 ## Install & Usage

-The code is tested that compatible to `MRST 2018a`.
+The code is tested and developed based on `MRST 2018a`.
 New version of MRST may cause problmes.

 ## Example List
 | Example | FileName  | Comments |